soleumn/soleumn.github.io/index.md

       <h3 class="titulo-historia">Got Dropped Into a Ghost Story, Still Gotta Work</h3>
       <p class="sinopse">A pop-up event for "A Certain Modern Fantasy," a novel I loved so much I even used my precious vacation days to go.

-And that day, I was transported into that very modern fantasy.
+<br>And that day, I was transported into that very modern fantasy.

-As a newly hired employee at a famous conglomerate, no less!
+<br>As a newly hired employee at a famous conglomerate, no less!

-Good benefits, good salary, and even my direct superiors are kind and competent—it's a dream job.
+<br>Good benefits, good salary, and even my direct superiors are kind and competent—it's a dream job.

-Using the knowledge of the world that only I possess, I'm rapidly climbing the corporate ladder!
+<br>Using the knowledge of the world that only I possess, I'm rapidly climbing the corporate ladder!

-Am I happy?
+<br>Am I happy?

-Please, just send me home.
+<br>Please, just send me home.

-※Special Note: The genre is horror.</p>
+<br>※Special Note: The genre is horror.</p>

       <strong>Capítulos:</strong>
       <ul class="lista-capitulos">